U.S. Supreme Court upholds law that prevents domestic abusers from owning guns

 - Oops!Something went wrong.Please try again later.

 A customer tries out a semi-automatic pistol at The Gun Store on Nov.
-14, 2008 in Las Vegas, Nevada.
-(Courtesy of Ethan Miller/Getty Images)
+14, 2008 in Las Vegas.
+(Photo by Ethan Miller/Getty Images)

 WASHINGTON — The U.S. Supreme Court Friday upheld a federal law that bars people subject to domestic violence restraining orders from owning a firearm.

-In an 8-1 decision, Chief Justice John Roberts wrote in the opinion that “our Nation’s firearm laws have included provisions preventing individuals who threaten physical harm to others from misusing firearms.”
+In an 8-1 decision on United States v.
+Rahimi, Chief Justice John Roberts wrote in the opinion that “our Nation’s firearm laws have included provisions preventing individuals who threaten physical harm to others from misusing firearms.”

-“When an individual has been found by a court to pose a credible

-threat to the physical safety of another, that individual may be temporarily disarmed consistent with the Second Amendment,” Roberts wrote.

 Justice Clarence Thomas, a staunch advocate of the Second Amendment, was the lone dissent.